 Top Tips for encouraging your staff to recycle in the workplace

 Here are our top tips for recycling inside your business.

 Make sure you have the right bins for the right material

 To fully commit to a new recycling initiative your business is going to need some appropriate bins and collection services.
-Start by completing a waste audit (details on how to do this can be found here), by identifying what type of waste you are producing will enable you to request the best and most appropriate service from your waste management supplier.
+Start by completing a waste audit.
+By identifying what type of waste you are producing will enable you to request the best and most appropriate service from your waste management supplier.

 It sounds simple, but by showing your commitment to recycling, and making a deliberate effort to separate your business’ waste, will help your staff to realise that recycling is a priority and will create a positive recycling culture in your business.